Newsletter Subscribe

-Best Japanese Restaurants in Melbourne for Sushi, Sake & Ramen
+Best Japanese Restaurants in Melbourne for Sushi, Sake & More

 From sushi and sashimi to ramen and robata – these are some of the best Japanese restaurants in Melbourne.
 You're welcome!

 Melbourne is a city of international flavours, but one of our favourite cuisines has to be Japanese.
-Whether it’s a bustling ramen bar straight from Tokyo, a zen-filled café serving traditional breakfast or luxe fine diner slicing world-class sushi, we’ve got it all.
+Whether it’s a bustling ramen bar straight from Tokyo, a zen-filled cafe serving traditional breakfast or luxe fine diner slicing world-class sushi, we’ve got it all.
 If you can’t hop on a plane when your next craving hits, pull up a chair to one of these stellar Japanese restaurants – it’s the next best thing.
 So chopsticks at the ready, here’s our pick of the best Japanese restaurants in Melbourne.

-The Best Japanese Restaurant in Melbourne With Alfresco Seating...
+The Best New Japanese Restaurants in Melbourne

 Best Japanese Restaurants in Melbourne: Sushi & Sashimi